 This is the last article in a three-part series about going to Japan as a vegan.
-Part one introduced traditional Japanese cuisine, its chances and challenges for vegans.
+Part one introduced traditional Japanese cuisine, its opportunities and challenges for vegans.
 Part two provided some vocabulary to help with the identification of possible hidden ingredients and key phrases to make communication in restaurants a little bit easier.

 In part three, I want to look at some of the quintessential culinary classics many first-time visitors might want to try in Japan—and the ways vegan travelers might enjoy them.